5-Software-Systems/e-portfolio/README.md

 For more detail: `pytest tests/ -vv`

-### Deploying
+### Deployment
-- The currently deployed master version can be found at: <br/> http://www.echidna.studio/
+- The currently deployed master version can be found at: <br/> https://fivecent-eportfolio.herokuapp.com/
 - The test environment can be found at: <br/> https://test-eportfolio123.herokuapp.com/